PublicSpirit is voor de gemeenten Molenwaard en Giessenlanden op zoek naar een Kwartiermaker/Beoogd griffier voor de nieuwe gemeente Molenlanden.

 Ability to balance the pressures of research and tight deadlines.

-The starting date of this position is 1 May 2018
+The starting date of this position is 1 May 2018.
+Interviews are provisionally scheduled for 12 March 2018.

 - A letter of application detailing why you are applying for the job and how the project will benefit from your participation.